 Community Futures Central Kootenay is part of the Pan Canadian Community Futures Group – a network of community economic development organizations across Canada.
 We are a non-profit customer service organization devoted to assisting local business in the region.

-Our mission is to facilitate and/or promote activities which will enhance the economic environment of our communities through entrepreneurial development and the creation of small business initiatives.
+Our mission is to facilitate and/or promote activities which will enhance the community economic environment in the Central Kootenay region through entrepreneurial development and the creation of small business initiatives.

-We offer support to both existing business and those in the idea phase.
+We offer support to both new and existing business.
 We have a variety of services to assist local entrepreneurs through all phases of their business.
 Our services include:

 - Self-Employment Program